nachonavarro/Pages/README.md

 ## FAQ

 - How do I set a background for the `Pages` view?

   - Although one may be tempted to just stick a `.background(Color.blue)` on `Pages`, this won't have a desired effect because what we really should do is change the background of the pages themselves.
-The next temptation would be to then `.background(Color.blue)` on each page of our `Pages` view.
+The next temptation would be to then set `.background(Color.blue)` on each page of our `Pages` view.
 Go ahead, try it:
   ```swift
     Pages {
         Text("Page 1")